5 I am the vine, you are the branches. Those who abide in me and I in them bear much fruit, because apart from me you can do nothing.

 The text for me is saying that for my faith journey, I need to accept Jesus and his teachings to be able to grow and understand the Church and the scripture.
 If we do not accept Jesus into our lives, we will not accomplish anything, and we will not fully live our lives.
 As a church, we need to be devoted to living with Jesus, living life his way, growing up the way he designed because he gives us anything we need.

 This verse is incredibly apparent in my life, especially during Confirmation Class.
 For the first couple of weeks of class, we spent a lot of time dissecting John 15, to help us better understand it.
-Coming into class, I was not far off in my faith journey, but the class and I really disassembled this piece, I really understood what was needed to happen to set off my faith journey.
+Coming into class, I was not far along in my faith journey, but the class and I really disassembled this piece, and I really began to understand what needed to happen, to set off my faith journey.

 As we examine the parts of John 15 and truly understand the chapter, it is clear what needs to be done to help develop our faith journey.
 For me, it meant spending time listening to the Lord’s word and actively looking for his work around me.
 Once I did this, I could see that I could start accepting Jesus, which really helped to grow my faith, and it will continue to grow through Jesus and confirmation class.